• Future Students

 10. Doctor of Philosophy

-Doctor of Philosophy.
 The doctor of philosophy (PhD) degree signifies mastery of a broad discipline of learning together with demonstrated competence in a special field within that discipline.
-In addition to the common requirements below, PhD candidates must complete additional requirements specified by their program.
+In addition to the common requirements below, PhD candidates must complete additional requirements specified by their academic program..
+Academic Residence.
+PhD students must register full-time until receipt of the degree ...

 Step 1: Complete an undergraduate degree.
 Before you can take the next step toward your PhD, you'll first have to receive a bachelor's degree through an undergraduate program at a reputable university.
 This education will provide the foundation for your more advanced coursework later.